 Artistic expressions from the world's oldest continuing culture are drawn from all regions of the country in the Gallery's holdings of Indigenous Australian artworks.

-Walangkura Napanangka's Untitled (Tjintjintjin) 2006 depicts the rockhole and cave site of Tjintjintjin, to the west of Walungurra (Kintore) in Western Australia.
+Walangkura Napanangka's Untitled (Tjintjintjin) 2006 (illustrated) depicts the rockhole and cave site of Tjintjintjin, to the west of Walungurra (Kintore) in Western Australia.
 The symbols in this painting map out the area's geographical features, through which ancestor figure Kutungka Napanangka passed on her travels across the Gibson Desert during the creation time.

 Walangkura Napanangka, Pintupi people, Australia c.1946–2014 / Untitled (Tjintjintjin) 2006 / Synthetic polymer paint on Belgian linen / 183 x 244cm / Purchased 2008.The Queensland Government's GOMA Acquisitions Fund / Collection: Queensland Art Gallery | Gallery of Modern Art / © Walangkura Napanangka Estate